ericauld/cutlass/media/docs/gemm_api_3x.md

 computes MMAs.
 These tiled copy and tiled mma iterations are generally fully static and get fully unrolled.

+EA: Are they saying "unrolled" in a way that covers e.g. the way a TiledMMA
+    thread-scales a TCO?
+I would guess yes.

 # CUTLASS GEMM Components

 CUTLASS expresses the above loop nest with the following components which are specialized for data type, layout, and math instruction.

+EA: Why single out these three things they're specialized for?
+Are they saying
+    those are the only levers that don't belong to one of these layers?

 | API level            | API Class and/or function names                   |
 | ---                  | ---                                               |